hero image

 9/11 Flight 93 Classroom Program

-The Friends of Flight 93, in partnership with the National Park Service, has developed educational activities for students, teachers, and parents as a way to continue sharing the story of Flight 93.
-These activities include a resource and lesson on the story of Flight 93 followed by short, mini-activities to engage students in grade levels 4-12.
+Friends of Flight 93, together with the National Park Service, has created a series of educational activities for students, parents, and teachers to continue sharing the story of Flight 93.
+These activities cater to grade levels 4-12 and include resources and lessons on the story of Flight 93, as well as short, engaging mini-activities.

-For more background information on the story of 9/11 and Flight 93, click here.
+For more information on 9/11 and the story of Flight 93, click here.

 Distance Learning